Singer Nine Chen tests positive for Covid-19

 While Chen, 34, was sent by ambulance to a quarantine hotel, the other three - Taiwanese singers Lai and Wayne Huang, and Singaporean Kenny Khoo - are self-isolating at home.
 A fifth member of the band, Shou, was not at the rehearsal.

-In a lengthy Instagram post on Thursday, he apologised for being "thoughtless" and for the troubles caused to those he had come into contact with.
+In a lengthy Instagram post on Thursday, Chen apologised for being "thoughtless" and for the troubles caused to those he had come into contact with.

 A rapid test on May 31 came back negative and an X-ray showed that his lungs were fine, he said, adding that he was given medicine for allergies.

-The decision was made to proceed with the rehearsal on Wednesdy (June 2) for an upcoming music video in July, with everyone, including the dance instructor, wearing masks to be safe and also making sure that no Covid-19 rules were broken.
+The decision was made to proceed with the rehearsal on Wednesday for an upcoming music video next month, with everyone, including the dance instructor, wearing masks to be safe and also making sure no Covid-19 rules were broken.

 "I did something wrong.
 I also remind everyone not to take any symptoms lightly.
 Just stay at home if you don't need to go out."